 - Low-dose - vaccines contain approximately 2 IU of toxoid and are used for primary immunisation of those aged over 10 years and for subsequent boosters (lower case d signifies low-dose as in dTaP).

 Monovalent diphtheria vaccine is not available.
-Vaccination should only given as a component of the following combination products:
+Vaccination can only be given as a component of the following combination products:

 - Diphtheria/tetanus/acellular pertussis/inactivated polio/Haemophilus influenzae type b vaccines (DTaP/IPV/ Hib).